How Perps Trading Works

 The maximum allowed leverage is 500x.

 When reducing the size of a position, the collateral amount is reduced as well to maintain the leverage for the position.
-For example, if a position has a 10x leverage, and reduces its size by 50%, the same amount of collateral will be withdrawed from the position to maintain the 10x leverage.
+For example, if a position has a 10x leverage, and reduces its size by 50%, the same amount of collateral will be withdrew from the position to maintain the 10x leverage.

 Liquidation